YouHaveTrouble/minecraft-optimization/README.md

 It's key to remember that the overworld, nether and the end have separate world borders that need to be set up for each world.
 The nether dimension is 8x smaller than the overworld (if not modified with a datapack), so if you set the size wrong your players might end up outside of the world border!

-**Make sure to set up a vanilla world border (`/worldborder set [radius]`), as it limits certain functionalities such as lookup range for treasure maps that can cause lag spikes.**
+**Make sure to set up a vanilla world border (`/worldborder set [diameter]`), as it limits certain functionalities such as lookup range for treasure maps that can cause lag spikes.**

 # Configurations